apache/spark/resource-managers/kubernetes/integration-tests/README.md

 Note that the integration test framework is currently being heavily revised and is subject to change.
 Note that currently the integration tests only run with Java 8.

-The simplest way to run the integration tests is to install and run Minikube, then run the following:
+The simplest way to run the integration tests is to install and run Minikube, then run the following from this
+directory:

     dev/dev-run-integration-tests.sh